 Right now, Telehealth carts are available at Ashnola at the Crossing, as well as three provincial correctional centres: Kamloops Regional Correctional Centre, Okanagan Correctional Centre, and Prince George Regional Correctional Centre.
 We hope to make them more widely available soon.

-We have launched a pilot texting project in two areas: Correctional Health Services' community transition teams, and the Regional Forensic Community Clinics.
+We have launched a pilot texting project in two areas: Correctional Health Services' community transition teams, and the Forensic Regional Community Clinics.
 Text messaging provides an easy way to improve engagement and communication between clients and patients and their care teams.

 Many of our clients and patients have faced significant barriers to accessing the health care they need, including traumatic experiences, unstable housing and stigma.
 They may also live in a rural area and/or be unable to travel to see a care provider.